A lot of folks are intimidated when it comes to cooking steak. This pan-seared sirloin steak recipe couldn’t be easier and will melt that fear away.

 - In a small microwaveable bowl, melt butter in the microwave for about 20-30 seconds or until completely melted.
 Add garlic and parsley flakes.

-- Add olive oil to pan and medium-heat over high heat until the pan is blazing hot (about 5 minutes).
+- Add canola oil to pan and medium-heat over high heat until the pan is blazing hot (about 5 minutes).
 Make sure to use a vent.

 - Pat the meat dry.

-- Spoon some of the butter mixture over the steaks and grill for another 2 minutes.
-6. Flip steaks again, add more butter, and let cook for another 30 seconds per side until the steak is done to your liking.
+- Flip steaks again, add more butter, and let cook for another 30 seconds per side until the steak is done to your liking.

 - Use an instant-read meat thermometer, and remove the meat from pan when the thermometer reads 10 degrees below the temperature for doneness.
 Add the remaining butter mixture.
 Cover lightly with a piece of aluminum foil and let rest for 5-10 minutes before serving.